This is the multi-page printable view of this section. Click here to print.

 1. Remove old KubeOps software

 If you want to remove the KubeOps software, it is recommended that you use your package manager.
-For RHEL environments it is yum, while for opensuse environments it would be zypper.
+For RHEL environments it is yum.
 If you want to remove the KubeOps software with yum, use the following commands:

 yum autoremove kosi